Survey team at Urenui River Bridge 176

 Kahu's Net

-2 eels + 2 elvers, mayflies, damselflies
+2 tuna + 2 elvers, mayflies, damselflies

-8Kaka Road(1 fish species, 1 invertebrate types)
+8Mangamatou(1 fish species, 1 invertebrate types)

-Kaka Road - Riaki's photo
+Mangamatou - Riaki's photo

 Riaki's Net

-6 eels from downstream, shrimps present
+6 tuna from downstream, shrimps present

-Kaka Road - Kahu's photo
+Mangamatou - Kahu's photo

 Kahu's Net

-5 eels from upstream, 12 shrimps
+5 tuna from upstream, 12 shrimps

 Field Work Gallery